10 Places to See Fantastic Fall Foliage

 Seattle, Wa 98199

-Stroller friendly and serene, Kubota Garden in south Seattle is a hidden gem within the city.
+Stroller friendly, dog-friendly and serene, Kubota Garden in south Seattle is a hidden gem within the city.
 Kids will love seeing the waterfall and the fish pond, and you’ll appreciate the stunning array of Japanese maples.
-The Garden is free to visitors and public tours are available every Saturday through October at 10:00 am.
+The Garden is free to visitors and a detailed self-guided tour map is available online and in a metal box near the kiosk.

 Seattle, Wa 98118